-Once upon a time, in the Current Middle Ages, there was among the lands of the Kingdom of the West, the Principality of An Tir.
+Once upon a time, in the Current Middle Ages, there was among the lands of the Kingdom of the West the Principality of An Tir.
 There, in the most northern rain forests dwelt a band of hardy Vikings and Cossacks and the feared Monboggian Horde.

-It chanced in the ninth year of the founding of the kingdoms (1975), these folks gave allegience to the Kingdom of the West and then was held a Royal Tourney, the first of that ilk seen in the land, which was attended by King Paul of Bellatrix and Queen Carol of Bellatrix.
+It chanced in the ninth year of the founding of the kingdoms (1975), these folks gave allegiance to the Kingdom of the West and then was held a Royal Tourney, the first of that ilk seen in the land, which was attended by King Paul of Bellatrix and Queen Carol of Bellatrix.

-In the spring of that year, the Shire of Lions Gate’s leader, Michel le Voyager, announced plans for a long journey a nd entreated the shire’s people to choose another to follow in place of himself and his lady, Susan the Opaque.
-Chosen then by leave of Their Majesties were Gerhard Kendal of Westmoreland, a Tudor nobleman, and his lady, Amanda Kendal of Westmoreland.
+In the spring of that year, the Shire of Lions Gate’s leader, Michel le Voyager, announced plans for a long journey and entreated the shire’s people to choose another to follow in place of himself and his lady, Susan the Opaque.
+Chosen then by leave of Their Majesties were Gerhard Kendal of Westmoreland, a Tudor nobleman; and his lady, Amanda Kendal of Westmoreland.

 Although the new shire was not yet a barony, Gerhard Kendal was made a Court Baron in time for the first Baron’s Banquet in the winter of AS 10.
-In the Spring of AS 10, the first University of Ithra session was held in the Shire.
+In the Spring of AS 10, the first University of Ithra session was held in the shire.